Affordable Care Act

 A pre-existing condition is a health problem that existed or was treated before the effective date of your health insurance coverage.
 Most health insurance contracts have a pre-existing condition clause that describes how and when the health insurance company will cover medical expenses related to a pre-existing condition.

-The Affordable Care Act (ACA or “Obamacare”) prohibits pre-existing condition exclusions for all plans beginning January 2014, which is great news for all insurance beneficiaries with pre-existing conditions.
+The Affordable Care Act (ACA or “Obamacare”) prohibited pre-existing condition exclusions for all plans beginning January 2014, which was great news for all insurance beneficiaries with pre-existing conditions.
 In addition, Obamacare prohibits pre-existing condition exclusions for all children under the age of 19 in new policies sold on or after September 23, 2010.

 In some cases, a health insurance company may exclude a patient’s pre-existing condition from coverage under a new health insurance plan.
 This is more typical with individual and family health insurance plans and less common with group health insurance plans.